Ultimate New Zealand Self Drive Itinerary • View Itinerary

 Auckland

-On arrival at Auckland Airport, you are met and transferred to your hotel.
-Spend the remainder…
+On arrival at Auckland Airport, you will be met and transferred to your hotel, enabling you…

 Auckland